ExanimaModding/Toolkit/README.md

 ## License

-EMTK is under the GNU Lesser General Public License v3.0 or later, see `LICENSE` in this repo
+Emtk is dual-licensed under Apache 2.0 or MIT.